kristenhahn/cta_bus_tracker_exploration/readme.md

 5. Calculate headways ONLY for the times service is active on that route/stop/direction of travel.
 This fixes an earlier issue where out-of-service times looked like long headways.

+## Detailed approach:  Scheduled Headways

+1. Get gtfs-feed data for all stops on a given route and day.

+2. Filter down to the specified bus stop and direction of travel.

+2. Calculate scheduled headways between buses based on stop times.
+(Stop time of current bus - stop time of previous bus)

-6. Calculate summary statistics on headways for this bus stop and route (mean, 25th Percentile, median, 75th percentile)
+3. Calculate summary statistics on scheduled headways for this bus stop and route (mean, 25th Percentile, median, 75th percentile)

 ## Detailed Approach: Actual Stop Times and Headways